gugarosa/learnergy/ISSUE_TEMPLATE.md

 ### Pre-checkings

-- [ ] Check that you are up-to-date with the master branch of Recogners.
-You can update with: pip install git+git://github.com/recogna-lab/recogners.git --upgrade --no-deps
+- [ ] Check that you are up-to-date with the master branch of Learnergy.
+You can update with: pip install git+git://github.com/recogna-lab/learnergy.git --upgrade --no-deps

-- [ ] Check that you have read all of our [README](https://github.com/recogna-lab/recogners/blob/master/README.md).
+- [ ] Check that you have read all of our [README](https://github.com/recogna-lab/learnergy/blob/master/README.md).

 ### Description